Neural-Dragon-AI/Cynde/drawings.md

 6. The JSON Caching and Modal Deploy TEI/TGI paths are correctly connected to their respective modules and output data types.

-This graph accurately represents the flow of data through the different modules, with the input and output data types represented as individual nodes without any subgraphs.
-The DataFrame (struct) has been added as an input to `cynde.functional.generate`, and the connections between the modules and their respective input and output data types are correctly represented.
+This graph accurately represents the flow of data through the different modules, with DataFrame (struct) added as an input to `cynde.functional.generate` and DataFrame (list_float) positioned at the bottom as it can only be used in `cynde.functional.predict.train`.
+The connections between the modules and their respective input and output data types are correctly represented.